Programs and Requirements

-The LEP is a 48-50 credit sequence of courses in three tiers.
-Tier 1 (18 credits) emphasizes college-level Competencies that form the foundation of a liberal education.
-Tier 2 (27-29 credits) explores nine Areas of Knowledge needed by educated people in the twenty-first century.
+The LEP is a 15 course requirement in three tiers that is 45-50 credits, depending upon restrictions in a particular major.
+Tier 1 (18-19 credits) emphasizes college-level Competencies that form the foundation of a liberal education.
+Tier 2 (24-28 credits) explores Areas of Knowledge needed by educated people in the twenty-first century.
 The Tier 3 (3 credits) capstone seminar emphasizes Discussions of Values in the context of LEP Areas of Knowledge and a related contemporary issue.

 LEP courses are offered by a variety of departments across the university.
 Many majors and programs require students to select specific courses offered within the categories of the three LEP tiers.
 Students should plan their course work with their adviser in order to ensure that they meet the appropriate requirements needed for their intended major.